pgroonga/pgroonga.github.io/install/almalinux.md

 $ sudo -u postgres -H psql -d pgroonga_test --command 'CREATE EXTENSION pgroonga'
 ```

+That's all!

+Try [tutorial](../tutorial/).
+You can understand more about PGroonga.

 ## How to install on AlmaLinux 9 {#install-on-9}

 On AlmaLinux 9, follow the same installation procedure as AlmaLinux 10.
 Please refer to [AlmaLinux 10](#install-on-10).